La Bala (YouTuber): Career

 In 2020, she released a song called "Human" which was accompanied by a music video.
 A week later, the song was available on YouTube Music, Spotify and Deezer.
 The music video has more than 3.1 million views on YouTube, making it one of the most successful songs on her channel.
 And she released an English channel called Hey Bala!
 Was created.
 On April 30, 2020, he also released his song "Pijamas".

 Also the following year she appeared in the film Lucha de Gigantes debuting as an actress with the role of "Beita".
 "I'm Ian's sister, a tomboy-like girl, a bit rude, but I think everything the script said from me is very funny.
-I sing ‘Who cares’ in the talent show and my brother starts throwing hints at my dad, and it gets very intense, "said La Bala in the presentation of the film.
-He also participated in the movie Un papa pirata, in which Isabella de la Torre "La Bala" appears, covering the song Who cares, originally performed by Alaska and Dinarama.
+I sing ‘Who cares’ in the talent show and my brother starts throwing hints at my dad, and it gets very intense, "said Bala in the presentation of the film.
+He also participated in the movie Un papa pirata, in which Isabella de la Torre "Bala" appears, covering the song Who cares, originally performed by Alaska and Dinarama.